ppy/osu-wiki/wiki/Tournaments/OSIM/1/en.md

    - Playing a FreeMod pick without any mods applied is not allowed.
    - Players in the same team may not put out the same mod combination with each other in a FreeMod pick.
    - Players who opt to play with EZ in a FreeMod pick will have their scores multiplied by an amount ranging from `x1.5` to `x3` based off certain weighting values that has been predetermined by the mappool selectors for each map.
 For more details on how much each map is valued, please refer to the [main spreadsheet](https://docs.google.com/spreadsheets/d/1wO13e1fNw1H0n7OYKyXpG6lyMCDCkbhj6fki4KEMf5I/edit#gid=950811958).
+5. The Seed C player from each team **has to play at least one map** in every match.
-5. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has concluded by the responsible referees.
+6. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has concluded by the responsible referees.

 [flag_ID]: /wiki/shared/flag/ID.gif "Indonesia"
 [flag_MY]: /wiki/shared/flag/MY.gif "Malaysia"